acdamstedt/FinalProject/README.md

 # Tower Defense Game
 An OOP tower defense game built in the processing environment.
 It implements placeable towers, and enemies that move down a predetermined track.
+Coding and graphics done by Annika Damstedt.

 ### GUI Mockup
 ![Image of GUI mockup](https://github.com/acdamstedt/programmingportfolio/blob/gh-pages/images/SpaceGame.png?raw=true)